dbindel/cs6241-s25/web/hw/reaction-paper.md

 ## Submission guidelines

-Your paper should be properly typeset and submitted as a PDF on Canvas.
-You can work on and submit in teams of size 1-3; these do not need to be the same as for your final project.
-Please include all of the team member names and netids on the submission.
+Your paper should be properly typeset and submitted as a PDF on CMS.
 Your paper must include a references section with bibliographic information for the papers to which you are reacting.